mmKALLL/the-final-decade/README.md

 ## How to play

-The game begins by selecting three team members and one breakthrough.
+The game begins by selecting three team members and two breakthroughs.

 Each action takes one turn and represents one month.
 Between actions, your team produces resources and costs money.